sameerd/sameerd.github.io/_pages/01_about.md

 thesis topic was in Algebraic Geometry - *The Trace of Frobenius for an Ordinary Elliptic Curve*.
 Then I spent nearly 10 years as a quant researcher / trader in finance.
 At my most recent job I was a data scientist at a large academic hospital in the Chicago region.
-These days I do part time data science / computing work.
+These days I mostly do part time data science / computing work at research labs.

 I have a passion for applying statistics and algorithms to get insights from data.
 It is quite beautiful to see noisy data transformed into something